pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 5. Set up: enter your name and verify the current date and time.

 6. You're good to go!
 Try adding your first Task.
-Press ';' to launch/hide the command bar.
 Press Enter to enter a command.
-For floating task, `add "taskname"`!
+For floating task, try `add ""`!

    ![alt text](./images/userguide/command_bar_add.png "command bar")

-7. Add task with due date and time, example commands are:
+7. Let's add deadline tasks with due date and time.

 	* `add "bake cookies" 31dec 3pm`

       bake cookies by 31 December of this year, 3pm.
 Undeclared year in date field will be taken as the current year.

-	* `add "learn task-tracker" tdy 3pm`
+	* `add "bake potatoes" tdy 3pm`

-      learn task tracker by today, 3pm.
+      learn bake potatoes by today, 3pm.

    ![alt text](./images/userguide/task.png "")

-8. Add event.
-An event is a task with a start time and end time, example commands are:
+8. Next up, events.
+An event is a task with a start date, start time, end date and end time.
+Example commands are:

 	* `add "CS2103t summer camp" 30aug 1pm 3jan2017 6pm`